johsteffens/tbman/README.md

 particularly in programs where many small sized memory instances are used.

 Each memory instance is associated with an internal node controlled by tbman.
-The manager dedicates separate memory areas for node-control and user space (== memory space used by the client).
+The manager dedicates separate memory areas for node-data and user space (user space == memory space used by the client).
 The content of user space does not affect node management.

+A special design feature is binding the allocated memory address to the address of the associated node in tbman.
-Hence, specific software bugs such as using a dangling pointer (pointer to already collected memory) are less likely messing up the manager itself.
-They have therefore a better chance to be tracked down.
+This allows fast node retrieval at O(1) complexity.
+Since the association is address-based (and not meta-data-based as typical in some conventional memory managers), it cannot be altered or destroyed by a faulty memory override in user space.
+Hence, specific software bugs such as using a dangling pointer (pointer to already collected memory) or writing past allocated space, are less likely to affect manager's integrity.
+(Such bugs still affect the integity of your program, though.).

-A special design feature is the combination of associative tokens with a special alignment scheme.
-It provides quick (O(1) complexity) binding of memory address and manager-nodes.
-This method ensures very low latency for allocation and collection and it gives this manager its name: tbman = token-block-manager.
+The design ensures very low latency for allocation and collection and it gives this manager its name: tbman = token-block-manager.

 When the client requests a large memory instance, where pooling would be wasteful,